atomist-skills/container-run-skill/README.md

 # What it's useful for

-Use this generic Docker container runner skill to run any tool or Docker image as a reaction to pushes to Git repositories.
-You can run linters, scanners or any other public Docker image.

-Review the README to learn more the container runtime environment.

-This Skill imposes restrictions on the running Docker containers.
-If you want to learn more about resource limits and ways to increase applied quotas, [feel free to contact us](mailto:support@atomist.com).
+Run any command in a Docker image, triggered by pushes to repositories.
+Run your favorite linter, code formatter, code scanner or any other task that you want to run in response to a push.

 # Before you get started